wowiamhere/angular-cli-example/README.md

 ```

 Once this service is *injected* into any component, `fetchNews()` will be availble within the comopnent to be used to fetch the data from the *api end point*.
-Let's proceed to our `news.component.ts` file to do that.
+Let''s proceed to our `news.component.ts` file to do that.

 ```
 export class NewsComponent {